 If the LEGO movies have taught us anything, it’s that those tiny bricks can be used to make anything you could possibly imagine.
-Bricks for Kidz lets you put that creativity to good use.
+Bricks 4 Kidz lets you put that creativity to good use.
 At the venue, sprouts have the opportunity to become master builders by taking on a new project each week, constructing models that are unlike anything in toy stores.
 Other offerings include Video Game Design and Coding and Scouts programs that help youngsters earn their badges (a win-win for Brownies and Boy Scouts).
 Ages 5 and up.

 Here’s proof that STEM can be fun!
-Your little Einsteins can drop by one of Pixel Academy’s two locations for daily “makerspace” activities (3-D printing, for instance).
-You can also sign up for one of Pixel’s six-week series , like “Virtual-Reality Coding,” to build development and design expertise.
-Sessions include homework help and snacks, as well as optional pickup from eight schools in Brooklyn and four schools in Manhattan.
-Ages 7–12.
+Your little Einsteins can drop by one of Pixel Academy’s locations for “makerspace” activities (3-D printing, for instance).
+You can also sign them up for one of Pixel’s longer series , like “Video Production and YouTube” to build development and design expertise.
+Sessions include homework help and snacks, as well as optional pickup from various schools in Brooklyn and Manhattan.
+After-school costs start at $600.
+Ages 7–14.

 Trained scientists, engineers, designers and other industry experts indulge students’ curious questions like “How would a superhero’s heart be different from a normal human’s heart?” or “Can 3-D printers be used to help save the environment?” in various SciTech Kids classes.
 This fall’s offerings include “SciTech” explorers for those ages 3–5 where students can discover natural phenomena and “SciTech Investigators” for students ages 9–12 who are curious what is going on within the field.
 Ages 3–15.